jdlich/cas-docs/content/chapters/06-configuration-management.md

 This documentation on how to use Maven Overlay assumes that you already understand how to install CAS and what it requires.
 It assumes you've already got Java and a servlet container and have done something sensible about SSL certificates and so forth.
 That is, the scope of this chapter is exclusively what's special about the Maven Overlay approach.

 While using Maven Overlay is highly recommended, don't start here!
-CAS ships a perfectly reasonable ready-to-deploy .war file for trying out CAS on your local computer running it on localhost.
-Start there before building your own custom CAS .war using this Maven overlay approach.
+CAS ships a perfectly reasonable ready-to-deploy `war` file for trying out CAS on your local computer running it on localhost.
+Start there before building your own custom CAS `war` using this Maven overlay approach.

 ### Installing Maven 2 ###